 Please note that no weapons, cameras, recording devices, or liquids may be brought into the building.
-Photography, video recording, and audio recording are not permitted in the building.
+Cameras may be checked at the doors.
 Free guided tours of the Court House are available.
 Please call, write, or email for an appointment.